tisutisu/Automation/README.md

 # Automation
-Its an automation framework implementation using python
+Its an automation framework under implementation using python